 Greenmarket has joined a national team of sustainable agriculture researchers and other experts to develop and scale up the production of food-grade, high-value wheats and other grains, with funding from the USDA.
 Our partners are studying how to optimize grain quality and market potential of heritage wheats and other grains, through their improved growth, processing, management and marketing.
 Greenmarket’s role is chiefly to explore strategies for accessing local and regional markets.

 Growing Agricultural Businesses around Regional Grains Production.
-USDA, Rural Microenterprise Assistance Program, (RMAP)
+USDA, Rural Microentrepreneur Assistance Program (RMAP)

 The RMAP initiative led to the creation of technical assistance tools for farmers, millers, bakers and other entrepreneurs hoping to start careers in food-grade grain processing and baking.
 With funding from the USDA and in partnership with the Organic Growers’ Research and Information-Sharing Network (OGRIN), we produced technical assistance videos, hosted workshops, and published online fact sheets and case studies.